To F3 or Not to F3?

-If you’re planning an F3 year, you should be clear on what you want to achieve during that year, so that you can get as much from your F3 as possible.
+If you’re planning an F3 year, you should be clear on what you want to achieve during it, so that you can get as much from it as possible.

-If you're sure an F3 year is for you, this article contains a detailed breakdown of the different jobs and options available for your F3 year, with information and links for each.
+If you're already sure that an F3 year is for you, this article contains a detailed breakdown of the different jobs and options available for your F3 Year, with information and links for each.

-If you take time away from a training programme after your Foundation Training, that's called an F3 Year.
-You are a doctor who is eligble to practice but won't be part of a training programme, and won't be recognised as a doctor in training by the GMC, but are still eligible to practice.
-That is different to an ‘out of programme experience’ (OOPE) where you are still part of a training programme but are taking a year off.
+If you take time out of training after completing your Foundation Years, that's called an F3 Year.
+You are a doctor who is eligble to practice but won't be part of a training programme.
+This is different to an ‘out of programme experience’ (OOPE) where you are still part of a training programme but are taking a year off.

-For some, an F3 year extends in F4 and beyond, but others will apply to specialty training mid-way through the F3 year and start training the following August, but some extend their F3 into an F4 and beyond.
+Some doctors will apply to specialty training mid-way through the F3 year and start training the following August, but some extend their F3 into an F4 and beyond.

 1) Broadening Experience

-The generalist nature of Foundation Training means it's often hard to get the breadth of experience before you commit to a long training programme.
-Also, as certain training programmes can be intensely competitive, it's helpful to get some additional experience to boost your application.
+The generalist nature of Foundation Training means it can be hard to get the breadth of experience you want before committing to a specialty training programme.
+Also, getting some additional experience in highly competitive specialties can boost your application for further training positions.

-If this is your main factor for taking an F3 year, you might want to consider clinical fellowship posts in your chosen specialty which give you the opportunity for regular hours, whilst allowing the time to focus on your own learning and development needs.
-Trusts often offer training and support as part of the role, or offer a part time PGCert in Medical Education alongside your clinical duties.
+If gaining experience is your main reason for taking an F3 Year, you might want to consider clinical fellowship posts in your chosen specialty.
+They give you the opportunity for regular hours, whilst allowing the time to focus on your own learning and development needs.
+Trusts often offer training and support as part a fellowship role, and can even offer a part time PGCert in Medical Education alongside your clinical duties.

 2) Recharging Batteries